nxt-insurance/nxt_state_machine/README.md

 ## TODO

-- Allow events with the same name to coexist!
+- Test that events with the same name can coexist but are unique!
 - Implement :halt_transaction
 - Implement :around_transition callback